-In six evenings of action, riders will once again compete in the classic six day disciplines such as the Madison, Derny race, elimination races and individual time trials, as well as the Longest Lap competition for the first time.
+In six evenings of action, riders will once again compete in the classic six day disciplines such as the Madison, Derny race, elimination races and individual time trials.

-Alongside the men's six day competition, spectators will be able to follow a women's omnium event on the final three days of the competition, with the likes of Olympic gold medallists Elinor Barker and Katie Archibald competing.
+Alongside the men's Six Day competition, spectators will be able to follow a women's event on the final three days of the competition, with the likes of Laura Kenny, Elinor Barker and Katie Archibald representing Britain.

 Then there's also another sprinters' competition that runs throughout the six days.

 If you are able to get down to the Olympic Velodrome you can still pick up tickets at the London Six Day website.